epfl-lara/leon/doc/intro.rst

 The Leon system aims to help developers build verified Scala software.
-It encourages using a small set of core Scala features, but provides advanced automation functionality users do not obtain in today's compilers and development environments for programming languages.
+It encourages using a small set of core Scala features, but provides unique automation functionality.
 In particular, Leon can

 * verify statically that your program confirms to a given specification and that it cannot crash at run-time